matheushentges/AccelBasic/README.md

 # AccelBasic
-#This script will install and configure the ssh service and install and configure the accel-ppp service
+#This script will install and configure the ssh service and install the accel-ppp service.